eorev/FirstPhaserGame/readme.md

-#First Phaser Game fro CISC367
+#First Phaser Game for CISC367